-- primarily an excess of loss reinsurance cover taken out to insure against unusually high losses arising for properties registered in a given underwriting year, however in recent underwriting years this has been replaced by a quota share reinsurance (on an underwriting year basis) - cross-generational excess of loss policy that spans several of these historic underwriting years. - Ioss portfolio transfer spanning several other historical underwriting years - other less material reinsurance arrangements, including quota share reinsurance on certain lines of business.
+- Primarily an excess of loss reinsurance cover taken out to insure against unusually high losses arising for properties registered in a given underwriting year, however in recent underwriting years this has been replaced by a quota share reinsurance (on an underwriting year basis) - Cross-generational excess of loss policy that spanning several of these historic underwriting years. - Loss portfolio transfer spanning several other historical underwriting years - There are other less significant reinsurance arrangements in place, including quota share reinsurance on certain lines of business.
 NHBC's reinsurance arrangements are assessed annually by its Underwriting function and presented to the Board Risk Committee for approval.